Shubhanshu156/Vidioz/Contribute.md

 1. Fork this repository.
 2. Clone your forked repository to your local machine.
 3. Create Firebase project Videoz and add json file in project
-4. Create API keys() and add them to
+4. Create API keys(https://rapidapi.com/ytjar/api/yt-api/,https://rapidapi.com/Glavier/api/youtube138) and add them to ApiService.kt and AutoCompleteService.kt)
 5. Make your changes and test them locally.
 6. Push your changes to your forked repository.
 7. Submit a pull request to the original repository.